RangaSai2601/ShopTry/README.md

 This is a Vegetable Shopping Website. <br>
 --> User can order the vegetables by providing his/her basic details. <br>
 --> Admin can add any new product, change the details of any old product, and can have a view on delivery's need to be placed. <br>
+Please watch the video for more details which is attached below.